TianMaXingKong2003/Ubuntu/卸载Ubuntu软件.md

 Then uninstall:

-      #apt-get --purge remove <the full name of application>  //Date is pricious,be careful when you delete it.
+      #apt-get --purge remove <the full name of application>  //Data is pricious,be careful when you delete it.

-Also you can use Ubuntu Software Center.
+Also you can use Ubuntu Software Center.=_=